RichardByrne95/RBP-Flask/README.md

 ### Roadmap

--   A page dedicated to each service (recording, mixing and mastering) will be developed in the future.
+-   A page dedicated to each service (recording, mixing and mastering) will be developed.

 -   The Ts&Cs, Cookie Policy, Privacy Policy and Refund Policy of the business pages will be created and updated with the relevant information.

--   Bugs detailed above will be addressed.
+-   Address known bugs, as detailed above.

 -   A page dedicated to more samples of work will be develpped in the future.